Ex-Im Bank only has authority to support

-Small businesses and mid-market companies depend on Ex-Im Bank financing programs to enable them to expand, create and support more U.S. jobs.
+Only small businesses and mid-market companies currently benefit from Ex-Im Bank credit programs, enabling them to expand their businesses and support more American jobs.

 As competitor Export Credit Agencies (ECAs) become more aggressive in support of their country’s exports, Ex-Im Bank needs to remain competitive to maintain a level playing field for U.S. exporters.

 CEE represents the business community on export finance issues including environmental concerns such as ECA support for coal fired power generation and the rail sector.

 Almost one year into the Trump Administration the Ex-Im Bank remains without a Board quorum and unable to support export transactions over $10 million.
 The Bank has more than $35 billion in export transactions over $10 million on hold in its pipeline, even though it has lost as much as $5 billion in exports that have been diverted by their buyers away from U.S. manufacturers in favor of their offshore competitors.

 Progress on a Bank Board quorum has been made, with four Board nominees: Kimberly Reed, as First Vice President, and Spencer Bachus, Judith Pryor, and Claudia Slacik, as Board members, were approved by the U.S. Senate Committee on Banking, Housing, and Urban Affairs in December 2017, while the Administration’s nominee to be Bank President, Scott Garrett, was defeated in Committee.

 However, with the resignation of C.J.
 Hall last Fall as Acting President of the Bank, the Bank presently has only one current member of the Board, Scott Schloegel, Acting First Vice President.
 So at least two prospective Board members (other than Kimberly Reed, who would only replace Scott Schloegel) must obtain Senate approval for the Bank Board to obtain a quorum and become operational.